The best hotels in Tokeh

 For a splurge, Sherbro Island Resort near Bonthe is one of West Africa's most exclusive retreats.
 Accessible only by boat or small plane from Freetown, it costs $260 to $380 per night but delivers near-total seclusion, mangrove kayaking, and exceptional seafood.
 It appeals to travelers who have exhausted the more accessible Peninsula options.

-Tokeh's best neighborhoods
+Tokeh's best hotel regions

 Tokeh sits on a protected bay about 30 kilometers south of Freetown.
 The beach is wide, white, and largely undeveloped.
 A few resorts occupy the shoreline, the fishing village stays quiet, and the Atlantic here is calm enough to swim year-round.